yakrocro/javaTraining/readme.md

 # Welcome on javaTraning repo

-I created this repo to master my git command line instruction manupulation, while reviewing my java knowledge.
+I've created this repo to master the git commandline instruction and to review my java knowledge.